-What's the best smartwatch?
-The best smartwatch in 2017 is the Huawei Watch, but we also recommend the Apple Watch Series 2 and Samsung Gear S2, and there are plenty of other top Android watches and iPhone watches to choose from.
-Learn about these smartwatches and more in our best smartwatches chart.
-These are the best smartwatches on the UK market for iPhone, Android, fitness and more.
+Learn about these smartwatches and more in our chart below.
+They're the best smartwatches on the UK market for iPhone, Android, fitness and more.
 See also: The best activity trackers 2017.

 Find the Best Smartwatch Deals.